 - BAME groups: over‐represented in indices of deprivation and more likely to be exposed to transport related harmful impacts, such as traffic collisions, poor air quality and health inequalities.

-- Disabled people: much of current public realm / road network has the effect of excluding disabled people.
-The proposal seeks to address this.
-For example, a safe space for cycles can improve mobility and access for disabled people.
-The proposal also maintains access for those that do need motor vehicles for some or all of their journeys.
+- Disabled people: much of current public realm/road network has the effect of excluding disabled people.
+The proposal seeks to address this for example, a safe space for cycles can improve mobility and access for disabled people

 Review findings: December 2020